MichaelCurrin/github-gql-ruby/README.md

 ### Config

-Login to your Github account.
+Login to your GitHHub account.

 Go to your account settings then Personal Access Tokens.
 Or go to this link - [github.com/settings/tokens](https://github.com/settings/tokens).